What is NGOLD?

-To help strengthen the nonprofit sector in northern Illinois, the United States, and globally; engage students, faculty and nonprofit leaders in important issues of civil society; and, educate the next generation of students who want to make a difference in their careers through the academic programming and engaged learning.
+To help strengthen the nonprofit sector in northern Illinois, the United States and globally; engage students, faculty and nonprofit leaders in important issues of civil society; and, educate the next generation of students who want to make a difference in their careers through the academic programming and engaged learning.

 The term "NGO" originated with the United Nations and stands for "nongovernmental organization," which typically refers to organizations that are not part of a government but are not traditional for-profit private businesses.
 The World Bank defines NGOs as "private organizations that pursue activities to relieve suffering, promote the interests of the poor, protect the environment, provide basic social services, or undertake community development" (Operational Directive 14.70).
 The difference between NGOs and nonprofit organizations is slim and debated; however, the term NGO is not generally used to describe U.S.-based nonprofit organizations.
 According to the Foundation Center, NGO activities include, but are not limited to: environmental, social, advocacy and human rights work.
 They may also promote social or political change on a broad scale or very locally.
 NGOs play an important role in developing society, improving communities and promoting citizen participation.

-In the United States alone, there are over 1.5 million nonprofit organizations with more than 14 million employees.
+In the United States alone, there are close to 1.5 million nonprofit organizations with more than 14 million employees.
 Approximately 80 million Americans volunteer with these organizations, which make up 7 percent of GDP with $4.3 trillion in assets.
 Nonprofits fill an important gap in society by regularly addressing social or economic needs that are not being met by either the government or the for-profit sector.

 There are many small nonprofit organizations that carry out important missions, but some nonprofits are large, international organizations with highly recognizable names like the United Way, American Red Cross, Amnesty International, The Sierra Club and the American Association of Retired Persons (AARP).
 Volunteers are vital to most nonprofit organizations, but the reality is that nonprofits typically have staff members that are paid to carry out their essential functions.

 Beyond a core group of required courses, CLCE majors can select an emphasis area to tailor their coursework to match their interests.
-Emphasis areas include: Advocacy, Arts and Humanities, Enterprise, Environmental, and Global.
+Emphasis areas include: Advocacy, Arts and Humanities, Enterprise, Environmental and Global.

 All transfer students are handled on a case-by-case basis to determine how the courses they have already completed may apply to CLCE credit.
 Contact NGOLD to set up an advising appointment by emailing email@example.com or calling (815) 753-4410.
 For more information on transferring to NIU, access NIU College of Liberal Arts and Sciences resources for transfer students.

 CLCE majors have a wide variety of interests.
-Nonprofit careers that CLCE majors may pursue after graduation include: project manager, grant writer, communications specialist, event planner, program manager, media relations specialist, policy analyst, account executive, website coordinator, and volunteer recruiter.
+Nonprofit careers that CLCE majors may pursue after graduation include: project manager, grant writer, communications specialist, event planner, program manager, media relations specialist, policy analyst, account executive, website coordinator and volunteer recruiter.
 With experience, CLCE majors can become executive directors, chief operating officers, chief financial officers, senior policy analysts and development directors, among many others.
 CLCE graduates are also qualified for entry-level government jobs or positions within social enterprises and corporations with social responsibility programs.